Annie Belle

-Annie Brilland (born 10 December 1956) is a retired French actress and social worker.
+Annie Sylvie Brilland (10 December 1956 – 27 January 2024) was a French actress and social worker.
 Her acting career began in 1974.
-Throughout the 1970s and 1980s she had varied roles in both French and Italian cinema, working with such directors as Jean Rollin, Ruggero Deodato and Joe D'Amato.
+Throughout the 1970s and 1980s she had varied roles in both French and Italian cinema, working with such directors as Jean Rollin, Ruggero Deodato, and Joe D'Amato.

-Life and career

 Early life

 Belle was born in Paris, France and came from a family of engineers.
 Acting may have seemed to be an odd career choice for her when she was young but she was quite a natural at it.
 Belle's acting career began to take shape when she attended the Rue Blanche acting school in Paris under master Virilo.
 Belle explained this in an interview for the Italian book 99 Donne in the 1990s.

-Films
+Career

 Belle had starred in her first role before she had turned eighteen, in the 1974 Jean Rollin film Tout le Monde il en a Deux (Bacchanales Sexuelles) in which she only had a small role, but a memorable one.
-Rollin had loved working with Belle so he had decided to cast her in his 1975 film Lévres de Sang (Lips of Blood).
+Rollin had loved working with Belle so he had decided to cast her in his 1975 film Lèvres de sang (Lips of Blood).
 Those were her only times working with the director.
 Not long after filming Lévres de Sang, Belle moved to Italy and for a brief time became one of the most in demand actresses in Italian exploitation cinema, having starred in three major films in 1976 alone: Forever Emmanuelle, Blue Belle, and Velluto Nero.
 Blue Belle was one of the key points in Belle's career, a film in which she had a co-writing credit, calling the director of the movie, Massimo Dallamano, "a great professional and a talented man".
 One of Belle's most controversial films was Velluto Nero.
-Belle remembers Forever Emmanuelle as a "not very good" film.
+Belle remembered Forever Emmanuelle as a "not very good" film.

-In the early 1980s, Belle starred in Italian films The House on the Edge of the Park, which she remembers as being very "cruel" and also very "interesting" and two Joe D'Amato films, Absurd and L'alcova.
+In the early 1980s, Belle starred in Italian films The House on the Edge of the Park, which she remembered as being very "cruel" and also very "interesting" and two Joe D'Amato films, Absurd and L'alcova.

 Personal problems slowed Belle's acting career down in the 1980s.
 In 1989 she starred in her final film Fuga dalla morte and then she retired from acting.

 Other work

-Since returning to France, Belle went to school and received a degree in psychology and is now a social worker for people diagnosed with mental illness.
+After returning to France, Belle went to school and received a degree in psychology and was a social worker for people diagnosed with mental illness.

-Personal life
+Personal life and death

 Belle had a three-year relationship with actor Al Cliver.
 It lasted between 1975 and 1978, during which they acted in four films together, Belle's three films from 1976, Forever Emmanuelle, Blue Belle and Velluto Nero and her 1977 film Un Giorno alla fine di Ottobre.
 After their split they occasionally acted together in films such as Molto di più and L'alcova.

+Belle died on 27 January 2024, at the age of 67.